 After almost 3 years there, I was given an opportunity to join Advisable as the first backend engineer.
-I was hired to modernize and stabilize the codebase, and transition away from the integrations that were holding them back.
-Once that was done, I was able to experiment with Hotwire, and other new technologies from Rails, even before they were officially released.
+I was hired to modernize and stabilize the codebase, and transition away from the “no code” integrations that were holding them back.
+Once that was done, I was able to experiment with Hotwire, and other new technologies in Rails, even before they were officially released.
 That gave me an ability to file bugs and submit PRs to several open-source projects that were broken by the new features.
+I also initialized and followed through the transition from an “ad-hoc Kanban” process to Shape Up method, which made us both much happier and more productive.
 Unfortunately, we had to [shut down](https://www.schlupfloch.xyz/explaining-advisables-failure/), so here I am, looking for a new adventure.